tak40/fm-bootcamp-feed-a-star-mole/README.md

 In this game, players must click on moles that appear randomly in different states: hungry, sad, leaving, and gone.
 The goal is to feed the moles to earn points.
 The game ends when the player reaches a maximum score, triggering an end screen.

 ![Feed A Star Mole Screenshot](./assets/screenshot.png)

+## Live Site

+You can view the live versio of the project [here](https://feed-a-star-mole.netlify.app/).

 ### Game Logic